Backpropagation

 The test program detects all 15 flowers correct with quite high probability of 98.25 %.
 That’s cool and even works better than the logistic regression :-)

-Using another activation function
+Using TanH as activation function

 Backprop